 Candidates for breast reduction are men who have large or sagging breasts that make them feel physically and/or emotionally uncomfortable.
-Breast reduction can be performed on men whose breast development is complete; are in good health, both physically and emotionally; do not smoke; and are not overweight.
-Ideally, candidates have firm, elastic skin that will reshape itself to fit the contours of their breasts postsurgery.
+Breast reduction can be performed on men whose breast development is complete, are in good health both physically and emotionally, do not smoke, and are not overweight.
+Ideally, candidates have firm, elastic skin that will reshape itself to fit the contours of their breasts post surgery.

-Male breast reduction is usually performed under general anesthesia on an outpatient basis, and typically takes 1 to 3 hours.
+At The Aesthetic Center in Fairfield County male breast reduction is usually performed under general anesthesia on an outpatient basis, and typically takes 1 to 3 hours.
 Male breast reduction is performed using liposuction or surgery, or a combination of the two.